awaseem2/gpm-library-converter/README.md

 8. Type "default"

+9. Enter your username.
+This will open a link in your browser to log in.
+Once logged in, **copy the redirect link**, and paste that into the program.

 9. Wait until it finishes.
 Note any songs that failed. ctrl-c or type "Quit" to exit the program.

 ## Disclaimer